Spring Rock n Roll Salad

 - Snap peas: leave whole or slice at an angle

 - Cucumbers: peel every other section of the outside peel to create stripes; slice into rounds

 - Black and white sesame seeds: sprinkle from high above

 - Egg: medium boil, peel, then soak in soy sauce and water mixture until ready to eat

 - Rice: can be day old or fresh, season with sesame oil and rice vinegar

 Acid: lime juice and/or rice wine vinegar

 Salt: salt or soy sauce

 Punch of Flavor: mint or cilantro

-- In a mixing bowl, layer a bit of dressing, all the rice, more dressing, the crunchy veggies (cabbage, cucumbers, snap peas, carrots), and then some more dressing.
+- Using your kids helping hands, get to making the salad!
+In a mixing bowl, layer a bit of dressing, all the rice, more dressing, the crunchy veggies (cabbage, cucumbers, snap peas, carrots), and then some more dressing.
 Toss these ingredients together until coated.
 Taste and add more dressing if desired.